tianyizhougt/tianyizhougt.github.io/_pages/about.md

 Part of my research has been kindly acknowledged by

-  * The Margaret and Stephen Kendrick Research Excellence Award ** Awarded annually to one Ph.D. student in ISyE for research in machine learning and analytics
+  * The Margaret and Stephen Kendrick Research Excellence Award
+    * Awarded annually to one Ph.D. student in ISyE for research in machine learning and analytics
-  * Runner-up, Alice and John Jarvis Ph.D.
-Student Paper Competition
-  * ARC-ACO (Algorithms and Randomness Center) Fellowship ** Institute-wide scholarship to support research in high-impact cross-disciplinary data science related areas
+  * ARC-ACO (Algorithms and Randomness Center) Fellowship
+    * Institute-wide scholarship to support research in high-impact cross-disciplinary data science related areas